Trump Delays Immigration Raids, Giving Democrats 'Two Weeks' To Reform Asylum Laws

 President Trump is delaying immigration raids that were set to begin this weekend, saying he will give Congress two weeks to make changes to asylum law before dispatching Immigration and Customs Enforcement agents around the country to deport undocumented immigrants.

-Immigration rights advocates had been preparing for the planned sweep of recently arrived migrants, which according to sources familiar with the planned raids, were set to begin as soon as Sunday in 10 cities around the country.
+Immigration rights advocates had been preparing for the planned sweep of recently arrived migrants, which, according to sources familiar with the planned raids, were set to begin as soon as Sunday in 10 cities around the country.

 A source familiar with the president's decision told NPR that Speaker of the House Nancy Pelosi, D-Calif., called Trump on Friday night and urged him to back off the raids.
 Pelosi had been sharply critical of the planned raids.
-She called them heartless, and said the president needed "to stop this brutal action which will tear families apart and inject terror into our communities."
+She called them heartless and said the president needed "to stop this brutal action which will tear families apart and inject terror into our communities."

 On Saturday, the president announced on Twitter that ICE would hold off on the roundup for two weeks "at the request of Democrats," writing that if lawmakers in Washington cannot approve changes to asylum law in that time, he will again direct ICE agents to resume the raids.